 The library is also closed on public holidays.
 A complete schedule is available here.

-the number of hours we are able to provide staffing for.
+We do our best to accommodate the community with the hours we have available.
+Unfortunately, due to budget constraints, we are limited to the number of hours we are able to provide staffing for.
 Currently, our staff is

 limited to four (4) full time staff members who do their best to serve the needs of patrons.

 Yes, we have a photo copy machine available to the public on the first floor.
 Copies are $.15 a piece.
 The copy machine takes small bills and change.

 Fax service is available to library card holders.
 The fee is $1.00 a page and .25 for every page after.
 The library does not receive incoming faxes.